 (6) The name, address and license number of the licensee's firm shall be included on each sheet of engineering drawings.
-For surveys, the name, address and license number of the licensee's firm shall be included on the first sheet of the survey or title sheet; and
+For surveys, the name, address and license number of the licensee's firm shall be included on the first sheet of the survey or title sheet.
+The individual license number of the sole proprietor shall be used as the license number for an exempt sole proprietorship that meets the requirements of 21 NCAC 56 .0802(b)(1); and